 People and Collaboration at the Center of Inquiry

-The second phase sees the team expand its thinking once again by entering a phase of divergent research and ideation in which it gathers relevant sources, knowledge, and inspiration.
-The team reconvenes to sort and synthesize its findings, to start thinking more concretely about the possible manifestations of the project and, ultimately, to produce a detailed creative brief.
+The second phase sees the team expand its thinking once again by entering a phase of divergent research and ideation in which it identifies relevant sources, knowledge, and inspiration.
+The team reconvenes to sort and synthesize its findings, to start thinking more concretely about the possible manifestations of the project and, ultimately, to produce a detailed project proposal.